arjunmahishi/arjunmahishi.github.io/content/posts/meghalaya-solo.md

 bus ticket to the airport cost me ₹255.
 Whereas a cab would have easily been more than ₹1000.

-I got the see Terminal 2 of the Bangalore International Airport after a while.
+I got to see Terminal 2 of the Bangalore International Airport after a while.
 It looks beautiful.
 Terminal 2 itself looks like a vacation destination.

 ![terminal 2](https://i.imgur.com/F2EwNTW.jpg)